 6) Pearl Jam In Singles

-Fresh off the buzz from their debut record Ten, Pearl Jam appeared in Cameron Crowe’s 1992 film Singles and contributed two songs to its soundtrack.
+With their debut record Ten becoming a hit, Pearl Jam appeared in Cameron Crowe’s 1992 film Singles and contributed two songs to its soundtrack.
 The pairing made sense since Singles followed the lives of several Seattle Gen X-ers in the thick of the grunge years.

 7) The Mighty Mighty Bosstones In Clueless